 Stamback in Time

-Stamback in Time has been a two year project that brings the history of stammering to life – the great figures of the past and present who stammered, the way in which society viewed stammering – to challenge societal misconceptions, today, and provide a fun, educational resource for children and young people.
+Stamback in Time has been a two year project that brings the history of stammering to life – the great figures of the past and present who stammered and gives us their top tips and pieces of advice – to challenge societal misconceptions, today, and provide a fun, educational resource for children and young people.

 Working with the ASC Youth Panel, a group of young people who stammer, aged 13-25, from across the UK, we will look at the following two areas:

 Research well-know people throughout history both from the present and past who stammer, including:

 Played by ASC Vice President Colin Firth in the Oscar winning ‘King’s Speech’, King George VI was King of the United Kingdom and the British Commonwealth from 11 December 1936 until his death.
 As the second son of King George V, he was not expected to inherit the throne, and in the mid-1920s, he had speech therapy for his stammer, which affected him his whole life.
 Due to the abdication of his brother Edward, George succeeded the throne as the third monarch of the House of Windsor.